-Brockwell Energy are pleased to confirm an application has been made to Scottish Ministers for the development of a wind energy project within North Kyle Forest in East Ayrshire.
-Incorporating 54 wind turbines, it will be one of the largest such initiatives in Scotland.
+Brockwell Energy submitted an application to Scottish Ministers in September 2019 for the development of a wind energy project within North Kyle Forest in East Ayrshire.

 The project includes a commitment to restore parts of the site and assist in regeneration of the area.

 The site location has the following favourable characteristics: